When memory becomes resistance: How artists and speakers are bearing witness to the assault on Gaza

 I recall a similar feeling when reading from a list of those killed during a vigil on Mumbai’s Juhu beach back when the toll in Gaza was 12,000.
 It is now close to 40,000.
 But even back then, that number was incomprehensible.

-It’s a wonder how many have watched these cruelties unfold with few communities to fall back upon.
-Posting on social media and boycotting corporations is not only a passive but isolating feat – one that leaves no real room for retrieving and retaining constructive knowledge about those affected by these crimes.
+It’s a wonder how many have watched these cruelties unfold with barely any communities to fall back upon.
+Posting on social media and boycotting corporations from one’s home is not only a passive but an isolating feat – one that leaves no real room for retrieving and retaining constructive knowledge about those affected by these crimes.

-In contrast, physical spaces like the open mic at the gallery, though covering less ground than digital media, slowly yet meticulously foster a collective memory that has powerful resistance to being forgotten.
+In contrast, physical spaces like the open mic at the gallery, though covering less ground than digital media, slowly yet meticulously foster a collective memory that resists a deliberately forgetful power.

 Alexis Rose writes in an Instagram post about her exhibit, “So many martyrs scribbled their will on paper, or in a tweet, ‘I don’t want to be a number’.”
 In our gentle building of resilient spaces from auburn brick and stories, we assure them they are not.